Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Related Work

 \textbf{Interpretable and efficient fusion.} As machine learning models grow in complexity, there is increasing demand for fusion methods that balance interpretability and computational efficiency.
 Traditional approaches like concatenation and neural-based fusion often operate in high-dimensional spaces, which can lead to inefficiencies and hinder transparency.
 Recent advancements have focused on designing more interpretable fusion strategies~\citep{ma2016multi}.
 For example, Capsule Networks~\citep{sabour2017dynamic} and attention mechanisms~\citep{vaswani2017attention} aim to provide greater insight into the fusion process by highlighting important features.
 However, these methods still suffer from the computational burdens associated with high-dimensional data, particularly in large-scale, multi-modal tasks.

 Our approach offers a different solution by shifting from feature-level fusion to relationship-centric fusion, operating in a lower-dimensional graph space.
 This transition improves both interpretability and efficiency, as it focuses on capturing feature relationships rather than raw features.
-Using graph power expansion, our method models deeper interactions between features, enabling more effective fusion while avoiding the high-dimensional computations of traditional methods.
+Using iterative graph relationship updates, our method models deeper interactions among features, enabling more effective fusion while avoiding the high-dimensional computations of traditional methods.
 Additionally, our learnable graph fusion operator dynamically weights feature interactions, leading to a more adaptive and task-specific fusion process.